-The idea of the proof is as follows (see also Greub 10, Section 7.9).
+The idea of the proof is as follows (see also Section 7.9 of Ref.11).
 In order to generate an orthogonal basis from a nonorthogonal one, the first vector of the old basis is identified with the first vector of the new basis; that is $\mathbf{y}1 = \mathbf{x}1$.
-Then, as depicted in Fig. 1.7, the second vector of the new basis is obtained by taking the second vector of the old basis and subtracting its projection on the first vector of the new basis.
+Then, as depicted in Figure 1.2, the second vector of the new basis and subtracting its projection on the first vector of the new basis.